1904labs/streaming-data-pipeline/README.md

 1. Ingest data from a "reviews" Kafka topic.
 2. Parse the comma separated values into a Review scala case class
-3. Extract the userId from the Review object.
+3. Extract the customer ID from the Review object.
-4. Use the userId to lookup the corresponding user data in HBase.
+4. Use the customer id to lookup the corresponding user data in HBase.
 5. Join the review data with the user data.
 6. Save this combined result in hdfs
 7. Setup a Hive Table that points to the enriched result stored in HDFS